Double metasurfaces and Optimal transport: Construction of metasurfaces

 showing that $T$ and $\Psi$ are related via the cost $c$.
-Same as before, at this point we do not know if the map $T$ satisfies the conservation condition \eqref{eq:conservation of energy}.
-Using the same argument as before, if $T$ is the optimal map for the cost $c$, then $T$ satisfies the conservation condition \eqref{eq:conservation of energy}, and that the phase $\Psi$ is given by $\eqref{final Psi}$.
+As before, at this point we do not yet know whether the map $T$ satisfies the conservation condition \eqref{eq:conservation of energy}.
+Using the same argument as above, if $T$ is the optimal map for the cost $c$, then $T$ satisfies the conservation condition \eqref{eq:conservation of energy}, and the phase $\Psi$ is given by \eqref{final Psi}.